CAAPIM/apim-charts/examples/otk-scenarios/README.md

 # OTK Gateway Deployment Examples

+###Note: The examples listed below are deprecated since OTK is integrated with Gateway into a single chart now.
+Refer to gateway directory.

 ## The otk deployment can be fulfilled now
 The gateway chart is now includes OTK deployment configuration.
 The OTK database should be setup independent of the deployment.